 Genre: Third Person Shooting, Racing

 Gangstar: Crime City is an open-world urban action game, that follows the footsteps of the popular PC game series Grand Theft Auto.
-The game revolves around a gangstar, who explore the city in search for a job, money and power.
+The game revolves around a gangster, who explores the city in search of a job, money, and power.
 Much like GTA, players can engage in side quests and other activities such as street racing and buying properties throughout the map.

 A good collection of weapons is available, which can either be bought from gun stores or picked up from random location throughout the map.
 At the gun store, players can also purchase additional health and even hire bodyguards.
-I’m sure you will enjoy this game.
+I’m sure you won’t regret downloading this one.